Mindyratcliff/templateengine/README.md

 7.)
 [License](#license)

 ## Usage
-To use this, the application is invoked by the command prompt with --- node app.js fileName
+To use this, the application is invoked by the command prompt with --- node app.js

 Screen Shot of Product
 ![ScreenShot](screenshot.png)